ChicoState/gymbuddy-ux/phaseII/README.md

 1. Will the user know what to do at this step?​
 2. If the user does the right thing, will they know they did the right thing and are making progress toward their goal?

 These evaluations provided insights into the usability and clarity of our wireframes.
-We learned that we overlooked many steps in our process
+We learned that we had overlooked many steps in our process.

 ### Informal Feedback from SWE Team Demo
 In collaboration with the SWE team, we presented our prototype to a class of approximately 30-35 students.
 They were asked: "Does our design make sense, and are there any features you think could be improved?"
 Responses were collected verbally and shared back with us via the SWE team.
 This method gave us broader insight into initial impressions, navigation expectations, and general app clarity from a larger group of non-UX users.
 It was useful for capturing spontaneous reactions and checking assumptions outside our core user group.